Xceptance/posters-demo-store/README.md

 ### Software Requirement

-Maven
+Apache Maven 3.6.3+

 ### How to build the project

-mvn package
+- To Be Added

-### How to open the website
+### How to run the website locally

-mvn site
+run mvn ninja:run in the terminal

+enter https://localhost:8080/ in the browser